 As people were no longer allowed to eat out at restaurants, a lot of businesses had to facilitate takeaway orders to continue operating.
 Food delivery services like Uber Eats, Just Eat and more were busier than ever to allow those at home to keep enjoying food from their favourite restaurants and cafes.
 The increase of delivery drivers was also apparent during the pandemic.
 With more and more food businesses making their way online and more people ordering, more help with deliveries was required.

 Of course, as the pandemic hit, the sales of hand sanitiser, soap and anti-bacterial wipes soared.
 As soon as the news hit that the disease was spreading, everyone scrambled to get their hands on as much hygiene products as possible.
 Everywhere you looked, the shelves where soap and cleaning products used to be bare as people were stocking up on soap to expertly clean their hands multiple times throughout the day.
+Get a Trademark Registration in Canada for your business.
 Although the panic has calmed down over buying sanitiser, we doubt these companies will be going out of business anytime soon as the way we look at hygiene and cleanliness has changed forever!